 Every student should have access to outstanding, well-prepared, well-supported educators who reflect the diversity of the students they serve.
 Unfortunately, due to the pandemic, from February to May 2020, the economy lost an estimated 730,000 local public education jobs—9 percent of all those jobs.

 There is good news, though: As a result of the historic investments in the American Rescue Plan, states and school districts have made significant progress in eliminating educator shortages and advancing strategies that will strengthen and diversify our educator pipeline.
-As of June 2023, local public education employment has increased by 635,000 jobs.
-There are only 1.2 percent fewer individuals working in local public education than before the pandemic, and 2.2 percent fewer teachers.
+As a result of these efforts, as of October 2023, there were only 0.17 percent fewer employees in local public education than in October 2019, the last pre-pandemic beginning of a school year.

 But there is still work to do.
 Remaining shortages vary significantly from state to state, district to district and school to school.
 Additionally, before the pandemic, schools were already experiencing shortages, with disproportionate impacts on students of color, students with disabilities, and English learners.